scaup/fae-gtlc-mu/README.md

 Compile by running `make` in the root of this project.
 ```
 $ make
 ```
 ## Verifying the main result only
 Go through the following files if you only want to verify the fully abstract embedding claim.

-Files related to the definition of stlc_mu.
+Files related to the definition of stlc_mu:
 ```
 theories/stlc_mu/lang.v # dynamics
 theories/stlc_mu/types.v # types
 theories/stlc_mu/typing.v # typing derivations
 theories/stlc_mu/contexts.v # (general) contexts + definition contextual equivalence
 ```
-Files related to the definition of the cast calculus.
+Files related to the definition of the cast calculus:
 ```
 theories/cast_calculus/types.v # types
 theories/cast_calculus/consistency/standard.v # the (conventional) consistency relation